 (Recasts, adds details, byline)

-Apple Inc, for whom Taiwanese firms such as Taiwan Semiconductor Manufacturing Co Ltd are major suppliers, launched in September its next-generation iPhone 12, with faster 5G connectivity.
+Taiwanese companies such as Foxconn and Taiwan Semiconductor Manufacturing Co Ltd (TSMC) are key suppliers to Apple, which in September launched its next-generation iPhone 12.

 Our Standards: The Thomson Reuters Trust Principles.